Birdwatching at Haibung and Shivapuri national park

 Where is this place!

 This is a perfect place for short and luxury birding trip not far from Kathmandu with the stunning Mountain View, in nature and in comfortable and refreshing location at Haibung, near Dhap lake.

-This area is rich in birdlife, overlooking the spectacular Himalayan views, that can be enjoyed from the comfort of Resort at Haibung, located right next to wonderful biodiversity hotspots of the country- Shivapuri National parks.
+This area is rich in birdlife, overlooking the spectacular Himalayan views, that can be enjoyed from the comfort of Resort at Haibung, located right next to wonderful biodiversity hot spots of the country- Shivapuri National parks.

 While birding you explore the area below and around the Resorts.
 This area is not just important for the Spiny Babbler (endemic species of Nepal) but for numerous species of birds, that are also extremely important and endangered species.
-Seeing well over 50-60 species or even more birds in a couple of hours or staying around is a wonderful reward of birding without travelling far.
+Seeing well over 50-60 species or even more birds in a couple of hours or staying around is a wonderful reward of birding without traveling far.

 How to get there!

 By hiking and birding through the Shivapuri national park, or by drive on four wheels or even by mountain biking.
 The duration to get there 3-5/6 hours

 The birds that are usually seen includes- Spiny Babbler, Black Eagle, Himalayan Bulbul, Fire-tailed Sunbird, Fire-breasted and Yellow-bellied Flowerpecker, Long-tailed Minivet, Yellow-breasted Green Finch, Golden Bush Robin, Yellow-billed Blue Magpie, Streak-breasted Scimitar Babbler, Black-chinned Babbler, Himalayan Black-lored and Green-backed Tit, Grey-headed Warbler, Whistler’s Warbler, Blue Whistling Thrush and many.